ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/maternal_bmi_hgb_birthweight/index.rst

 #.
 We assume that neither maternal BMI or anemia status is correlated with baseline intervention coverage (specifically IFA).

+#.
+We apply an estimate of population level mean difference as an additive shift to individual simulants in our population rather than sampling from LBWSG exposuredistributions specific to maternal BMI/hemoglobin strata.
+This approach assumes that the shape of the LBWSG exposure distribution does not vary between maternal BMI/hemoglobin strata and is in inherent limitation in this approach due to limited data availability.

 Validation Criteria
 +++++++++++++++++++++